opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 RetentionContest
 ----------------

-A subclass of ``BallotMeasureContest`` that represents a contest where voters vote to retain or recall a current office holder, e.g. a judicial retention or recall election.
-Inherits all the required and optional properties of ``BallotMeasureContest``.
+A contest where voters vote to retain or recall a current office holder.

-In a ``RetentionContest``, voters typically have two options (e.g., "yes" or "no", "recall" or "don't recall"), unlike in a ``CandidateContest`` where voters can choose from among multiple different candidates.
+These contests include judicial retention or recall elections.

+``RetentionContest`` inherits all the required and optional properties of ``BallotMeasureContest``.

 membership_id
     Reference to the OCD ``Membership`` that represents the tenure of a specific person (i.e., OCD ``Person`` object) in a specific public office (i.e., ``Post`` object).